bottlerocket-os/bottlerocket/README.md

 Welcome to Bottlerocket!

 Bottlerocket is a free and open-source Linux-based operating system meant for hosting containers.
-Bottlerocket is currently in a developer preview phase and we’re looking for your [feedback](#contact-us).

 If you’re ready to jump right in, read our [QUICKSTART for Kubernetes](QUICKSTART-EKS.md) to try Bottlerocket in an Amazon EKS cluster or our [QUICKSTART for Amazon ECS](QUICKSTART-ECS.md) to try Bottlerocket in an Amazon ECS cluster.